Overview

 This is the ideal programme for built environment professionals who want to trial degree-level study before committing to undertaking a full MSc.
 It is a fully supported online programme with great flexibility, meaning you can fit it around your life and work and study wherever you are in the world.

-About this degree
+About this programme

 Programme details